Miss Banner and Mrs Herron's Class Home Learning

 How many things in your house can you find 5 of the same of?

-Look at the leaves in your garden, go and collect a basketful, can you sort them?
+Choose a box of your toys, can you sort them into different groups?
 You might want to choose by colour, shape or by size.

 Use the missing numbers sheet below and complete it.